 1.10.
 Aliquot the 25 mL skim milk culture resuspension into 2 mL culture stocks in 2 mL cryovials.
 Flash freeze in liquid nitrogen and store at -80 oC at least overnight before use.

-2. Validation of growth and strain of stocks stored for animal testing
+2. Validate growth and strain of stocks stored for animal testing.

 2.1.
 For each strain to be tested, remove at least 3 cryovials of frozen stocks from -80 oC storage and thaw at 4 oC for 2-4 h.
 If any frozen stock remains, briefly warm at 37 oC.

 2.2.
-Once thawed, take small samples from each cryovial to validate the authenticity of each strain.
+Take small samples from each cryovial to validate each strain.

 2.2.1.
 Perform viable plate counts to determine the number of CFU/mL.
 It is normal to have fewer CFU/mL after freezing, due to death of some bacterial cells.

 2.2.2.
-Use PCR and strain-specific primers to validate the identity of each strain.
+Use PCR and strain-specific primers to validate each strain.

 2.2.3.
 Streak each strain onto selective media to verify the phenotype.